Skip to main content

 Enforce that class methods utilize this.

-This rule extends the base eslint/class-methods-use-this rule.
-It adds support for ignoring override methods or methods on classes that implement an interface.
+This rule extends the base class-methods-use-this rule from ESLint core.
+It adds support for ignoring override methods and/or methods on classes that implement an interface.
+It also supports auto-accessor properties.

 How to Use